animo/awesome-self-sovereign-identity/readme.md

 - [DIF Presentation Exchange](https://identity.foundation/presentation-exchange/) - Credential format and transport agnostic specification to articulate proof requirements and submit proofs.
 - [DIF Credential Manifest](https://identity.foundation/credential-manifest) - Common data format for describing the inputs a subject must provide for credential issuance.
 - [DIF DIDComm Messaging](https://identity.foundation/didcomm-messaging/spec) - A secure, private communication methodology built atop the decentralized design of DIDs.
+- [DIF Well Known DID Configuration](https://identity.foundation/specs/did-configuration/) - A DID Configuration resource provides proof of a bi-directional relationship between the controller of an Internet domain and a DID.
 - [OpenID for Verifiable Credential Issuance (OID4VCI)](https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html) - A specification that allows for the issuance of verifiable credentials using OpenID.
 - [OpenID for Verifiable Presentations (OID4VP)](https://openid.bitbucket.io/connect/openid-4-verifiable-presentations-1_0.html) - A specification that allows for presenting verifiable presentations using OpenID.
 - [Self-Issued OpenID Provider v2 (SIOPv2)](https://openid.bitbucket.io/connect/openid-connect-self-issued-v2-1_0.html) - A specification that allows the end-user to control a OpenID Provider.
 This specification is commonly used in combination with OpenID for Verifiable Presentations.